 - The market should align the price paid for generation capacity with the system's reliability requirements to provide reliability at the lowest cost.
-This can be done by defining how much of each type of capacity is required (e.g., fast ramping/load following and supplemental reserve as opposed to base capacity) and paying a price for capacity that reflects the contribution of a resource to the reliability objective. - To protect consumers uncompetitive behaviour should be prohibited.
-The market should require and enforce must offer day-ahead rules.
+This can be done by defining how much of each type of capacity is required (e.g., fast ramping/load following and supplemental reserve as opposed to base capacity) and paying a price for capacity that reflects the contribution of a resource to the reliability objective. - To protect consumers economic withholding should be prohibited.
+Generators must bid their generation at the marginal cost, ensuring the lowest-priced electricity for consumers.